Table of Contents

-But taking the Proven and Probably Reserves from the 2 major gold mines in New Zealand – Macraes and Waihi – both owned by OceanaGold we get:
+But taking the Proven and Probable Reserves from the 2 major gold mines in New Zealand – Macraes and Waihi – we get:

 1.93 million ozs or a shade over 60,000 kgs of gold.
 Source.

 There is likely much more than that too.
 As proven and probably reserves are only one particular measure of mineable gold.

 So there is still plenty of gold in “them thar hills”!

 But as Rickards points out it’s not gold mining and in ground gold reserves that counts when a currency reset occurs…

 While Australia may not have anywhere near enough gold according to Rickards, they do at least have some!

 Just to match Australia’s “pathetically small” (as Rickards puts it) gold reserves on a GDP basis, New Zealand would need to have 12 tonnes of gold.

 But the RBNZ would need to really spend some cash in order to get New Zealand to similar gold reserves as some countries with similar sized GDP’s.